Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/patreon-shaders-faq/index.md

 Everything provided under Marty's public (qUINT, iMMERSE, METEOR) and Patreon repositories (iMMERSE Pro & iMMERSE Ultimate) are shaders for the ReShadeFX shader language.
 Designed for and applied through the injectable application ReShade.
 These shaders exist to enhance, define, or drastically change the way that you play your games.
 Providing the tools that you need in order to cultivate the gameplay experience that you want.

-Down the line, there plans to be presets that Patreon's can use, as well as vote on for upcoming relases.
-However, development is the main priority of the Patreon project, and development for those presets has slowed down.
+Down the line, there are plan to develop presets that Patreon's can use, as well as vote on upcoming relases.
+However, development of shaders is the main priority of the Patreon project, and creation of presets have slowed down.

 ## iMMERSE:

-iMMERSE is the core repository of shaders from Marty's Mods and are available [on GitHub](https://github.com/martymcmodding/iMMERSE).
-The iMMERSE repository includes:
+iMMERSE is the core repository of shaders from Marty's Mods and are available for free [on GitHub](https://github.com/martymcmodding/iMMERSE).

 | **iMMERSE: Shaders** | **Description:** |
 | [Launchpad](https://www.martysmods.com/launchpad/) | A shader designed to process information for both RTGI and ReLight |